gcg-99/Master-s-Thesis-/README.md

 # Outlier test with GRoSS
 Before the performance of the genotype-environment association analysis, is crucial to previously identify *loci* under positive selection.
 For that purpose, it is implemented an outlier test with Graph-aware Retrieval of Selective Sweeps software (GRoSS) (Refoyo-Martínez et al. 2019).
 In order to run GRoSS, the following files are needed:
 1. An input file with the reference and alternative allele counts per SNP and population, obtained with 'input_gross.sh' script.
+Falta meter el archivo obtenido y el panel.txt.
 2. A graph file.
-To write this file (by hand)
+To write this file (by hand) letters must first be assigned to each of the nodes of the previously obtained tree.
+Afterwards, the labels of the populations and the branches that join the populations must be written, following the topology of the tree with the assigned letters.
+An example is provided: 'chr12_0.05.graph'.